-important note: on this webpage and on all the “student life” webpages (accessible from the menus on the left), you will find drafted language for the 2020 yygs program. yygs reserves the right to edit this information at any time, particularly in leading up to the release of 2020 admissions decisions.
+important note: on this webpage and on all the “student life” webpages (accessible from the menus on the left), you will find drafted language for the 2020 yygs program. yygs reserves the right to edit this information at any time, particularly in leading up to the release of 2020 regular admissions decisions by march 15, 2020.

 YYGS is an intensive educational experience that combines lectures from top Yale faculty, elective seminars, a collaborative project and presentation, and other unique academic and recreational activities.
 YYGS gives talented high school leaders from all over the world a chance to challenge themselves, meet other extraordinary students, and get a taste of college life.
 Program activities run regularly from approximately 9:00 a.m. to 9:00 p.m. each day, and students are expected to be full participants in all program classes and events.